We Believe You

 PLEASE NOTE: The Centre operates Monday to Friday from 9:00 am to 4:30 pm.
 If you call the general inquiries or counselling support line outside of office hours you will asked to leave a voice message and we will call you back on the next business day.
 Please indicate whether it's ok for us to leave you a voicemail.

-PEIRSAC acknowledges that the land on which it operates is the traditional unceded territory known as Mi’kma’ki.
-PEIRSAC respects the history, spirituality, and culture of the Mi’kmaq people who have lived on Epekwitk (Prince Edward Island) for over 15,000 years.
+PEIRSAC acknowledges that we are operating on stolen land.
+Epekwitk, (Prince Edward Island) is the traditional and unceded territory of the Mi’kmaq people.
+We respect the history, spirituality, and culture of the Mi’kmaq people who have lived on Epekwitk for over 15,000 years and still steward this land today.

 We gratefully acknowledge PEIRSAC’s core funder: